JeungsooNoh/Loan-Default-Risk-Analysis/README.md

 ---

-## 9. Next Steps

-- Test alternative models (e.g., XGBoost) if needed
-- Improve class precision using threshold tuning or ensemble methods
-- Visualize model results (confusion matrix, ROC curve) for presentations

 ---

-## 10. Conclusion
+## 9. Conclusion

 With an AUC of 0.75 and strong recall on defaulters, this model provides meaningful predictive value while maintaining interpretability.
 It is suitable for showcasing applied risk modeling in a financial analyst context.